Corf54/SegmentEdu/README.md

-	se_classes.py - Python programming language classes used by the game at least one localization file, named in this fashion: localization_LANGUAGE-INDEX.py COPYING file, which contains the terms of the license the game is released under As well as these folders:
+	se_classes.py - Python programming language classes used by the game at least one localization file, named in this fashion: localization_LANGUAGE-INDEX.py COPYING file, which contains the terms of the license the game is released under Some files are in the following folders:

 	Resources - with the images, sounds, etc. used by the game.
 	Levels - Holds files with parameters that determine objects that make up a level